About Chicago Manual Footnotes:

 Footnotes are a conventional way to tell your readers where you got the information and quotes that appear in your paper.
 Your goal is to make it easy for your readers to see what sources you used -- and easy to find any that they might want to study further.
 To do that, you need to provide complete citations in a consistent citation style.
 Leading publishers of historical scholarship (such as the American Historical Review and the Journal of American History) require Chicago Manual style footnotes.

 Below you will find model footnotes that cite various types of sources.
 (Using the search function of your browser is an easy way to find the type of source you need.)
-The models illustrate the format for the first reference to a particular item.
-A second reference to the same item can be shortened -- as in model footnote 2 below.
+Those models illustrate the format for the first reference to a particular item.
+A second reference to the same item can be shortened -- as illustrated below.

 For more on what footnotes are and how they work, see below.
-For more details on Chicago-style footnotes, see the Chicago Manual itself (available at the Duggan Library).
-You may also find helpful the online Chicago-Style Citation Quick Guide.
+See also the Chicago Manual itself (available at the Duggan Library) or the Chicago-Style Citation Quick Guide.

 This document was developed to provide illustrations of the types of citations our students use most.
 It includes examples from a version of "History: Documenting Sources" by Diana Hacker that is no longer available online.